tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 # Results & Conclusion
 In Conclusion, Chocolate is stupid.

 Anyways, I'd like to think that the end result looked good and tasted good!
 I think I nailed the aesthetic look of the chocolate bar.
 I half succeeded with the flavor, although the taste was good (because I used good tasting chocolate), I completely failed with tempering the chocolate for a good texture/look.
 My goal to manage costs was an absolute failure.
-I told my dad I spent around $80 (mostly for the unused chocolate), but including transportation costs, acquisition of materials, membership fees it came up to a $200.
+I told my dad I spent around $80 (mostly for the unused chocolate), but including transportation costs, acquisition of materials, hacker-space membership fees it came up to a $200.

 ![chocolate template](/figures/chocolate_fig5.jpg){: .center-image }
 <center> <font size="2"> <i>